lucasvenez/inkitt-challenge/README.md

 - 1.2 How many readers are there?
 - 1.3 What country are the readers from?

-The solution for each question is enabled in the file [task_01.sql](https://github.com/lucasvenez/inkitt-challenge/blob/master/task_01.sql).
+The solution for each question is available in the file [task_01.sql](https://github.com/lucasvenez/inkitt-challenge/blob/master/task_01.sql).
 The code was prepared for the MySQL Database Management System.

-I noticed that maybe there is an inconsistence into `Visit` or `Read` tables.
+I noticed maybe there is an inconsistence into `Visit` or `Read` tables.
 Data into `Read.visitorId` or `Visit.visitorId` columns do not match each other.
 Changing `Read.visitorId` by `Read.visitId` generated the expected output.